 Gateway Institute for Research and Development

-We are also committed to prevent and combat other social vice such radicalization, gang culture, drug addiction and other violent crimes.
-Gateway Institute conducted number of programs and workshops addressing above mentioned social ills namely, youth leadership and development workshop, Civic education classes, conflict resolution sessions and women and human rights forums.
+And through civic educaiton, we conducted number of programs and workshops, such as youth leadership and development workshop, Civic education classes, conflict resolution sessions and women and human rights forums.